Discounts, exemptions and reductions

 People with low incomes may be eligible for help through Council Tax Reduction, administered by your local council.

-Responsibility for assisting those who need help with their council tax in Scotland sits with the Scottish Government.
+Responsibility for assisting those who need help with their council tax in Scotland sits with each local council.

 Support is available through a scheme of council tax reductions.